 - Beat the cream cheese and sugar together until creamy.
 Mix in the pumpkin puree, cornstarch, vanilla extract, salt, and pumpkin spice.
 Add eggs, one at a time, beating after each addition until just combined.

 - Pour the mixture on top of the slightly cooled brownie layer.
-Bake on 300 F until the cheesecake is set about 50-60 minutes.
+Bake at 300 F until the cheesecake is set, about 50-60 minutes.

 - Place the cheesecake on a cooling rack to cool completely in the pan.
 Cover and refrigerate overnight or for at least four hours.